-6. Contracts with suppliers include environmental sustainability requirements relevant to each supplier, including a target percentage of sustainability-certified products as applicable.
-7. The event organizer provides exhibitors with guidance about sustainable procurement, especially of booths and displays.
-8. Signs, banners, and other on-site displays and communications posted by the event organizer are displayed electronically, saved for future reuse, or printed on locally recyclable materials.
+- The event organizer has a written sustainable purchasing policy that prefers sustainable, local, and/or fair-trade suppliers and products when available. - 2.
+The sustainable purchasing policy includes event displays and decorations, food & beverage, building materials, temporary structures, promotional items, and consumables purchased directly by the event organizer. - 3.
+The event organizer's sustainable purchasing policy prefers reusable or rented goods over consumable or disposable goods when available. - The event organizer's sustainable purchasing policy favors recyclable or recycled-content products when the purchase of consumable or disposable goods is unavoidable. - The sustainable purchasing policy is being actively implemented. - Contracts with suppliers include environmental sustainability requirements relevant to each supplier, including a target percentage of sustainability-certified products as applicable. - The event organizer provides exhibitors with guidance about sustainable procurement, especially of booths and displays. - 8.
+Signs, banners, and other on-site displays and communications posted by the event organizer are displayed electronically, saved for future reuse, or printed on locally recyclable materials.

-Criteria Indicators SDGs SECTION B: Maximize social and econo omic benefits and minimize negative impac cts B1.
-Community support The event organizer supports the local community.
-The event organizer supports the local community financially or in-kind in the location where it is based or in the location where the majority of its events occur in areas of need identified by the local community.
-Examples of support include contributions to projects led by local partners relating to the local environment, culture, education, training, health, or sanitation.
-The level and nature of contributions made to schemes in the local community are recorded.
-The event organizer monitors the local cultural climate and takes it into consideration when planning the event program to avoid culturally insensitive events or performances.
-3 GOOD HEALTH AND WELL-BEING B2.
-Local employment Local residents are given opportunities for employment.
-The event organizer has a policy to prefer local residents from the event destination temporary positions for all events.
-The policy is being actively implemented.
-The event organizer monitors the number and proportion of employment it provides for local residents.
-8 DECENT WORK AND ECONOMIC GROWTH 10 REDUCED INEQUALITIES B3.
-Community services The activities of the event organizer do not jeopardize the provision of basic services.
+Criteria Indicators SDGs

+SECTION B: Maximize social and economic benefits and minimize negative impacts

+B1.
+Community support

+The event organizer supports the local community.

+- The event organizer supports the local community financially or in-kind in the event destination in areas of need identified by the local community.
+Examples of support include contributions to projects led by local partners relating to the local environment, culture, education, training, health, or sanitation. - 2.
+The level and nature of contributions made to schemes in the local community are recorded. - The event organizer monitors the local cultural climate and takes it into consideration when planning the event program to avoid culturally insensitive events or performances.

+B2.
+Local employment

+Local residents are given opportunities for employment.

+- The event organizer prefers local residents from the event destination for all temporary positions. - The event organizer monitors the number and proportion of employment it provides for local residents.

+B3.
+Community services

+The activities of the event organizer do not jeopardize the provision of basic services.
 A feedback mechanism is in place for communities in the event destination, and any reduction in the availability of basic services caused by the event organizer is addressed.

-The event organizer collaborates with the event destination to determine the scale of the event, with consideration of the local infrastructure and environment.
-The activities of the event organizer do not jeopardize the provision of basic food and water, energy, health, and sanitation services to neighboring communities in the event destination.
-A communication mechanism is in place for local communities to report any reductions in the availability of basic food and water, energy, health, and sanitation services in the areas of event operations.
-The event organizer takes corrective action where appropriate, documents it, and consults the affected stakeholders for feedback.
-6 CLEAN WATER AND SANITATION TO SANITATION TO SANITATION TO SANITATION AND PRODUCTION AND PRODUCTION AND PRODUCTION
+- The event organizer collaborates with the event destination to determine the scale of the event, with consideration of the local infrastructure and environment. - The activities of the event organizer do not jeopardize the provision of basic food and water, energy, health, and sanitation services to neighboring communities in the event destination. - A communication mechanism is in place for local communities to report any reductions in the availability of basic food and water, energy, health, and sanitation services in the areas of the event operations. - The event organizer takes corrective action where appropriate, documents it, and consults the affected stakeholders for feedback.

+B4.
+Local livelihoods